While yoga is over 5,000 years old, the modern practice as we know it was first introduced to the west in the late 19th century.

 While the focus is on teaching in your flash new studio, there are other revenue streams to explore.
 Plenty of successful yoga studios diversify their income by selling products like yoga mats or clothes - it's an easy way to support clients and boost your cash flow.

-Since COVID-19, lots of yogis are live-streaming classes online, or even starting digital yoga schools to bring additional revenue to their yoga business.
+💡 Tip: With the influx of virtual and at-home fitness options, lots of yogis are live-streaming classes online, or even starting digital yoga schools to bring additional revenue to their yoga business.

 Any successful small business owner will tell you how important it is to stay on top of your finances.
 Cost projections let you understand where you’ll make money and where you’ll spend it.